 Adopting a child who knows you

-We have leaflets available that can advise you on the possibilities for adopting step-children, children who are related to you, children who have been privately fostered by you, and other similar circumstances.
-Please contact your local fostering team to request leaflets.
+We have leaflets available that can advise you on the possibilities for adopting children who are related to you or children who have been privately fostered by you, which can be requested from your local fostering team: